svondenstein/RevenuePredictor/docs/README.md

 The model design is based on the [One Hundred Layers Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) paper.
 The [Fully Convolutional DenseNet Tensorflow](https://github.com/HasnainRaz/FC-DenseNet-TensorFlow) implementation by GitHub user [HasnainRaz](https://github.com/HasnainRaz) was used as a reference for the Tensorflow implementation of the model.
 This implementation was very helpful in designing the network used in this project, and is a great starting point for using Tiramisu in Tensorflow.

 [MrGemy95](https://github.com/MrGemy95)'s [Tensorflow Project Template](https://github.com/MrGemy95/Tensorflow-Project-Template) is another invaluable resource for starting new Tensorflow projects.
-Although much of the template code heavily modified before being used in our project, being able to review the project structure provided a lot of insight.
+Although much of the template code was heavily modified before being used in our project, being able to review the project structure provided a lot of insight.